salsalabs/goengage/cmd/activity/fundraise/dedication/README.md

 # Dedication report

 Go application to retrieve donations that have a dedication (in memory of or in honor of).
-This is a client-specific app that does not have general application.

 The user provides an Engage token and a date range.
 The default date range is Monday to Sunday of last week.